Skip to main content

 Transform events using pipelines

 In Imply Lumi, you transform events using pipelines.
 Pipelines are channels that process events before Lumi writes them to storage.
-You define the conditions to filter events that enter the pipeline.
-Events that satisfy the condition go through the pipeline, and events that don't satisfy the condition get stored without transformation.
+For every event that enters, exactly one processed event comes out.
+Pipelines don't create or delete events.

 In this topic, you'll learn about the components of a pipeline and how to create and manage pipelines.